drvinceknight/Nashpy/docs/contributing/discussion/structure/index.rst

 ************************************************

 These are the source files for the `Journal of Open Source Software
-<https://joss.theoj.org>` paper written about Nashpy: [Knight2018]_.
+<https://joss.theoj.org>`_ paper written about Nashpy: [Knight2018]_.

+.. _pyproject.toml-file:

 The :code:`pyproject.toml` file
 *******************************

-Contains all the build instructions for packaging Nashpy.
+Contains all the build instructions for packaging Nashpy and is used by :ref:`flit <flit-discussion>`.

-The :code:`requirements.txt` file
+The :code:`.readthedocs.yml` file
 *********************************

-This is necessary for the online service that hosts the documentation :ref:`read the docs <readthedocs-discussion>` and is :ref:`automatically generated <pip-compile-discussion>` from :code:`pyproject.toml`.
+This includes configuration settings  for the online service that hosts the documentation :ref:`read the docs <readthedocs-discussion>`.

 The :code:`setup.cfg` file
 **************************